OlivierSohn/hamazed/BACKLOG.md

 - fancy laser animation: at each step, one less point or they could fall down with gravity + random, and fade in intensity

-- implement render of space (deduce which wall element based on neighbors)

 - reconsider which animations to use once gravity based animations are available
 - generalize chained sequences on collisions

-- random geometry for levels (some numbers might be cycling in separate sub spaces)

 ## Random world constraints

-- prevent "wall only" worlds
 - prevent "reduced rectangle" effect (i.e. make sure on each side there is Air touching the border)
-- interconnect subspaces by corridors of width 2

 ## Event driven aspect
 The game is driven by these events: